Please wait while the ticker loads...

 Economopoulos currently possesses a National "B" Coaching License from the United States Soccer Federation and has been a member of the National Soccer Coaches Association of America since 2001.
 He is also on the USYSA Region III coaching staff.

-Economopoulos and his wife, Holly, are expecting their second child in early June.
-The couple's first child, Dominic, was born in September 2007.
+Economopoulos and his wife, Holly, reside in Americus.
+The couple's first child, Dominic, was born in September 2007 and their second child, Alexa, was born in June 2009.

 Special thanks to Oklahoma State University Sports Information for their contribution to this piece